 The Monaco grand prix takes place in La Condamine, around Port Hercules and the Monte Carlo sections of Monaco.
 It is said that Hercules visited the port in ancient times and the port was named after his visit, others say it is myth.
 The F1 circuit starts along Boulevard Albert 1er then uphill to the Casino and Hotel de Paris complex, it goes down to where the old station used to be then through the Fairmont tunnel.
 Exiting close to the chicane and going around the port section back to the start/finish line.

 The circuit is generally recognized to be less safe than other circuits used for Formula One.
 If it were not already an existing Grand Prix it would more than likely not be permitted to be added to the Formula One schedule, for safety reasons.

 There are no Formula 1 racing activities planned today.
-However, if you are holding a grandstand ticket for Saturday or Sunday you can visit the pits today!
+However, if you are holding a 2 day grandstand ticket you can visit the pits today!
 Tonight join us for a Welcome Dinner.

 Today is the final day for Formula 1 practice and qualifying.